tigera/docs/calico-enterprise/compliance/overview.mdx

 ### Value

-Existing compliance tools that rely on periodic snapshots, do not provide accurate assessments of Kubernetes workloads against your compliance standards. {{site.prodname}} compliance dashboard and reports provide a complete inventory of regulated workloads, along with evidence of enforcement of network controls for these workloads.
+Compliance tools that rely on periodic snapshots, do not provide accurate assessments of Kubernetes workloads against your compliance standards. {{site.prodname}} compliance dashboard and reports provide a complete inventory of regulated workloads, along with evidence of enforcement of network controls for these workloads.
 Additionally, audit reports are available to see changes to any network security controls.

 ### Features

 This how-to guide uses the following {{site.prodname}} features:

-- Predefined **compliance reports** (Inventory, Network Access, Policy Audit) that are installed with {{site.prodname}}
+- Preconfigured **compliance reports** (Inventory, Network Access, Policy Audit) that are installed with {{site.prodname}}
-- A **GlobalReport** resource to schedule reports, specify which nodes to include, and manually run reports
+- A **GlobalReport** resource to schedule and configure reports
-- The **compliance dashboard** in {{site.prodname}} Manager to view and export reports from Elasticsearch
+- The **compliance dashboard** in Manager UI to view reports

 ### Concepts